eric29200/ftpfs/README.md

 For regular file, the filesystem uses a pool of FTP connections (number of connections is defined by the parameter nb_connections).
 When a process opens a file, the filesystem try to obtain/lock a free FTP connection.
 On success, this connection will be used to read the file and will be released on file closure.
 With this exclusive connection, full sequential read of a file (for example copy) can be done with only one FTP request (RETR command).
 If no free FTP connection is available, the file uses the main/shared connection.
-But read will be much slower, since the RETR request will be stopped after each page read.
+But read will be much slower, since the RETR request will be restarted on each page read.